ChainAgnostic/CAIPs/CAIPs/caip-222.md

 This also incentives more applications to prevent impersonation by verifying ownership of blockchain accounts upfront without needing to trust the wallet provider interface that optimistically exposes account on connection.

-This interface can be used with multiple accounts by simply calling it multiple times with a difference nonce and prompting the waller user to authenticate each account individually without establishing a persistent connection.
+This interface can be used with multiple accounts by simply calling it multiple times with a difference nonce and prompting the wallet user to authenticate each account individually without establishing a persistent connection.

 ## Test Cases